AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 <InlineAlert slots="text" variant="warning"/>

-**IMPORTANT:** While using the Editor APIs in experimental mode, if you add an artboard, please be sure to **immediately add a fill**, or the document could be corrupted and unopenable.
-This will be fixed in the near future.
+**IMPORTANT:** While using the Editor APIs in experimental mode, there is a **risk that your document could become corrupt or unopenable**.
+In particular, you can expect this to happen if you are using any grids or vector shapes (with the exception of simple circles/rectangles) while testing with these APIs.
+Please do not test these APIs with the use of any documents you deem important.

 ## References & Code Samples